-If you don’t have any garden space or you live in a climate with a short growing season, you can still exercise your green thumb with these indoor plant ideas…a few will even produce fresh produce too!
-You’ll find tips for growing assorted herbs, a couple vegetables and a few neat-o plants to try your hand at.
-You can grow them inside year round but many will thrive outdoors during the summer months (if you have the space) but move them indoors once it gets a little chilly and before the first frost (imagine having garden fresh tomatoes over the winter!).
+If you don’t have any yard space or you live in a climate with a short season, you can still exercise your green thumb indoors with these ideas…a few will even produce fresh produce too!
+You’ll find tips for assorted herbs, a couple vegetables and a few neat-o plants to try your hand at.
+They will do well inside year round but many will thrive outdoors during the summer months (if you have the space) but move them indoors once it gets a little chilly and before the first frost (imagine having home grown fresh tomatoes over the winter!).

 Never Pay For Onions Again